rezwanqkhan/Nike/README.md

 # Nike E-Commerce Website

-A modern Nike-inspired e-commerce website I built using React, TypeScript, and Tailwind CSS.
+A modern Nike-inspired e-commerce website I built using React and Tailwind CSS.
 It's a fully functional shopping experience with everything you'd expect - cart management, wishlist, product search, and a clean responsive design that works great on all devices.

 ## What's Inside